smileyface12349/wedding-website/README.md

 ## (Planned) Features

-- Display static information about the wedding, including location, timings of the day, accommodation and contact details.
+- Customisable homepage with a variety of pre-built sections including location, timings of the day, accommodation and contact details.
+- Simple but robust theming support to quickly hot-swap the colours within particular sections.
 - A login system for guests to RSPV and view their table number.
 You may add multiple guests to a single account.
 - Responsive interface for all screen sizes.
 - Total separation of data and functionality makes it easy to customise the website for a different wedding, and keep private information off git.